rizwanmoha/Delites-Assignment/Readme.md

   6. Services - It having all the services which our project had.
   7. Validations - It will validate the body of all api's

-# Through axios library we are interacting frontend and backend
+# Through axios library frontend and backend are interacting